AndrinPelican/ugd/readme.md

 ## API

-There are two functions provided.
+There are 3 functions provided.

 1) graph_hyp_test
     - generating a sequence of uniform sampled *graphs* under the desired set of constrains.
 2) digraph_hyp_test
     - generating a sequence of uniform sampled *digraphs* under the desired set of constrains.
+3) make_lcl_mst_pwf_stat
+    - making a locally optimal test statistic from the edge utility and the observed network.
+      The locally optimal test statistic can then be used in digraph_hpy_test.

-For the API the two functions only differs in that the interpretation of the adjacency matrix is once as digraph representation and once as graph representation.
+For the API the first two functions only differs in that the interpretation of the adjacency matrix is once as digraph representation and once as graph representation.